SMR404/WearableCapacityMonitor/raspberry_Pi/README.md

 has no interactive window to output to (input() and raw_input() throw an EOF error).

-This issue could possibly be solved if the two python programs were consolidated into one program by using multiprocessing, allowing the pi script to function properly in CLI.
+This issue could possibly be solved if the two python programs were consolidated into one program by using multiprocessing, and then monitoring usb input at a lower level (maybe using evdev or something similar?) allowing the pi script to function properly in CLI.